microsoft/fluentui/packages/office-ui-fabric-react/src/components/Link/docs/LinkBestPractices.md

 ### Layout

 - Links visually indicate that they can be clicked, typically by being displayed using the visited or unvisited link system colors.
-Traditionally, links are underlined as well, but that approach is often unnecessary and falling out of favor to reduce visual clutter.
+Traditionally, links are underlined as well, but that approach is often reserved for body copy links within an article.

 ### Content